 And guess what else?

-Every post where we don’t do our keyword research correctly is a wasted opportunity to rank in Google and help our website gain authority.
+A reputable technical seo agency might recommend that every post where we don’t do our keyword research correctly is a wasted opportunity to rank in Google and help our website gain authority.

 Want the good news?